 If traveling without a reservation, check in at the Hatteras Inlet ferry terminal at least 20 minutes before departure time.
 Availability is on a first-come, first-serve basis.

 Travelers between Hatteras and Ocracoke Village now have a new choice to reach their destination – an addition to the vehicle ferries that already serve the popular route.

 Passenger ferry service aboard the Ocracoke Express now runs seven days a week.

 The N.C.
 Department of Transportation's Ferry Division is leasing the Ocracoke Express (also known as the

 ) from the New Jersey-based ferry company Seastreak Marine.

-The Ocracoke Express will depart from the Hatteras Ferry Terminal several times a day between May and September, whisking passengers across the Pamlico Sound directly into Ocracoke Village and in walking distance of all the village has to offer – from dining to shopping to strolls along the waterfront.
+The ferry whisks as many as 96 passengers per trip across the Pamlico Sound directly into Ocracoke Village and in walking distance of all the village has to offer – from dining to shopping to strolls along the waterfront.

 Frequently Asked Questions